utrodus/utrodus/README.md

   <h1>Hi there! 👋</h1>
 <p>Greetings!
-I'm Utrodus Said Al Baqi, and I'm passionate about developing multiplatform applications for Android, iOS, and the web.
+I'm Utrodus Said Al Baqi, and I'm passionate about developing multiplatform applications for Android, iOS, Web, and the Desktop.
 As a perpetual learner, I thrive on staying ahead with the latest advancements in Flutter and related technologies.
 Let's bring innovation to life! </p>

 ![image](https://github.com/utrodus/utrodus/assets/24326642/ac3ae00e-8670-4941-b32d-d96d22a6abf6)